venturefund-archive/atix-labs-circles-of-angels-api-v2-/README.md

 The schema for the `coadb` database can be found in [schema.sql](./db/scripts/schema.sql).
 Execute this script by running `psql -d postgres -a -f schema.sql` to create the database.

-## Contributing

-Clone the repository by running `git@gitlab.com:atixlabs-oss/circles-of-angels-api.git` and create a new branch from the latest development branch

-**Remember not to commit nor push the .env file**

 ## Development